dgurung/machine-learning-basics/README.md

 3. Neural Network (single hidden layer).
 For math and conventions used in the code see book [2] section 7.3,7.2

 ##### Regressions:
-1. Linear regression based on oridnary least squares (OLS)
+1. Linear regression based on ordinary least squares (OLS)
 2. Subset selection method for linear regression
 3. Logistic Regression
 4. Ridge Regression